Physics-Informed Neural Operator for Learning Partial Differential Equations: Implementation details

-\subsection{Implementation details}
+\section{Implementation details}

 In this section, we list the detailed experiment setups and parameter searching for each experiment in Section \ref{sec:exp}.
-Without specification, we use Fourier neural operator backbone with $width = 64$, $mode = 8$, $L=4$ and GeLU activation.
-The numerical experiments are performed on Nvidia V100 GPUs.
+Without specification, we use Fourier neural operator backbone with $width = 64$, $mode = 8$ or $12$, $L=4$, and GeLU activations.
+The numerical experiments are performed on Nvidia V100 GPUs and A100 GPUs.

-\subsubsection{Burgers Equation}
+\subsection{Burgers Equation}

-We use the $1000$ initial conditions \(u_0 \sim \mu\) where \(\mu = \mathcal{N}(0,625(-\Delta + 25I)^{-2})\) to train the solution operator on PINO with $width = 64$, $mode = 20$, and GeLU activation.
+We use the $1000$ initial conditions \(u_0 \sim \mu\) where \(\mu = \mathcal{N}(0,625(-\Delta + 25I)^{-2})\) to train the solution operator on PINO with $width = 64$, $mode = 15$, and GeLU activation.
 We use the numerical method to take the gradient.
 We use Adam optimizer with the learning rate $0.001$ that decays by half every $100$ epochs. $500$ epochs in total.
-The total training time is about $1250s$ on a single Nvidia 3090 GPU.
-PINO achieves \textbf{0.37\%} relative l2 error averaged over 200 testing instances.
+The total training time is about $20$ minutes on a single Nvidia 3090 GPU.
+PINO achieves \textbf{0.38\%} relative l2 error averaged over 200 testing instances.
 PINN-DeepONet achieves \textbf{1.38\%} which is taken from \citet{wang2021learning} which uses the same problem setting.

-\subsubsection{Darcy Flow}
+\subsection{Darcy Flow}

 We use the $1000$ coefficient conditions $a$ to train the solution operator where \(a \sim \mu \) where \(\mu = \psi_{\#} \mathcal{N}(0,(-\Delta + 9I)^{-2})\), $\psi(a(x)) = 12$ if $ a(x)\geq 0$; $\psi(a(x)) = 3 $ if $ a(x)<0$.
 The zero boundary condition is enforced by multiplying a mollifier $m(x) = \sin(\pi x)\sin(\pi y)$ for all methods.
 The parameter of PINO on Darcy Flow is the same as in the Burgers equation above.
-Regarding the implementation detail of the baselines: as for FNO, we use the same hyperparameters as its paper did \citep{li2020neural}; DeepONet \citep{lu2019deeponet} did not study Darcy flow so we grid search the hyperparameters of DeepONet: depth from 2 to 12, width from 50 to 100.
-The best result of DeepONet is achieved by depth 8, width 50.
+It takes around 1 hour to train the PINO model on a single Nvidia V100 GPU.
+Regarding the implementation detail of the baselines: as for FNO, we use the same hyperparameters as its paper did \citep{li2020neural} and set $width=64, mode=20, depth=4$; DeepONet \citep{lu2019deeponet} did not study Darcy flow so we grid search the hyperparameters of DeepONet: depth from 2 to 12, width from 50 to 100.
+The best result of DeepONet is achieved by depth 8, and width 50.
 The results are shown in Table \ref{tb:darcy-operator}.
+All the models are trained on resolution $61\times 61$ and evaluated on resolution $61\times 61$.

-\subsubsection{Long temporal transient flow.}
+\subsection{Long temporal transient flow.}